SnehaKalariya/GitDemo/README.md

-# Xcode Templates
+# Xcode Template
-> XCode Templates is a tool for creating code snippets to give you a better starting point to achieve your goal
+> XCode Template is a tool for creating code snippets to give you a better starting point to achieve your goal

-## Why Templates come into the picture
+## Why Template come into the picture

 - Single module/feature may require multiple classes, files, structs, protocols and some boiler plate code.
-Heance, it takes more time to create a skelaton for single module.
+Hence, it takes more time to create a skeleton for single module.
 This process is pretty much the same each time.
 For example – in the MVVM pattern, to create a Login module we need to create few folders and at least 4-5 class-files which contain some boiler plate code
-- To solve this problem, we could automate this task and create entire skelaton on single click.
-To achive this, we have to create templates as per the project requirement
+- To solve this problem, we could automate this task and create entire skeleton on single click.
+To achieve this, we have to create templates as per the project requirement

 ## Why to use a template